faizalrf/documentation/Xpand-10.5-ES.md

   6 rows in set (0.000 sec)
   ```

-This concludes our document on how to setup a Xpand cluster with a Star Schema using GTID based replication!
+This concludes our document on how to set up an Xpand cluster with a Star Schema using GTID-based replication!

 ### Thanks!